 - A screenshot of your student financial history (my.brocku.ca) to show this amount has been received by Brock.

-If you still don’t receive the approval by the time you have to start your term, consider deferring your program to the next semester.
+If you still don’t receive the approval by the time you have to start your term, consider either:

 - If you choose to do this, please contact email@example.com before the semester starts to request a deferral.